 Eight or ten hours to clean one building may seem like plenty of time, until you consider the sheer size and volume of the average stadium.
-During events, these facilities experience high traffic from large quantities of attendees, all of whom leave behind dirt and debris that needs to be removed on a regular basis.
+During events, these facilities experience high traffic from large quantities of attendees.
+Many leave behind dirt and debris that needs removal on a regular basis.
 Here’s how to tackle this tough job.

 Dealing with the Trash

 Although every stadium has trash bins lining the perimeter and in every hallway, many people insist on leaving their trash in the aisles or, worse yet, stashing it under their seats.
 This results in thousands of hiding places for boxes, paper, and every other kind of trash you can think of.
 There’s no possible way for one small cleaning crew to walk through and pick up each piece of trash.